Roger Avary

-Roger Roberts Avary (born August 23, 1965) is a Canadian-American film director, screenwriter and producer.
+Roger Roberts Avary (born August 23, 1965) is a Canadian-American film director, screenwriter, and producer.
 He is best known for his work with Quentin Tarantino on the script for Pulp Fiction (1994), for which they won Best Original Screenplay at the 67th Academy Awards.
 Avary has also directed films such as Killing Zoe (1993) and The Rules of Attraction (2002), and wrote the screenplays for Silent Hill (2006) and Beowulf (2007).

 In 2022, Avary reunited with Tarantino to launch a podcast called The Video Archives Podcast.
-The first episode premiered on July 19, 2022.

 Early life

 Roger Roberts Avary was born in Flin Flon, Manitoba, in Canada on August 23, 1965, to a Brazilian-raised father, who worked as a mining engineer, and a German mother, who worked as a physical therapist.
-They later moved to Oracle, Arizona, and later Torrance, California, before settling in Manhattan Beach.
+They moved to Oracle, Arizona, and later Torrance, California, before settling in Manhattan Beach.

 Career

 1990s

-In 1993 Avary directed his feature film debut with Killing Zoe.
+In 1993, Avary directed his feature film debut with Killing Zoe.
 The film follows an American safe-cracker (Eric Stoltz) who travels to Paris to aid a childhood friend (Jean-Hugues Anglade) with a bank heist.
 Along the way he meets and befriends a sex worker (Julie Delpy) whose fate becomes tied with the crime.
 The film premiered at the 1994 Sundance Film Festival and went on to win the Grand Prize award at the 5th Yubari International Fantastic Film Festival.

 Avary and Quentin Tarantino worked on the 1994 film Pulp Fiction, for which they won the Academy Award for Best Original Screenplay.
 According to Tarantino, Avary originally came up with the plot of the boxer Butch Coolidge and his gold watch from a screenplay named Pandemonium Reigns, which Avary had written himself.

-In 1995 Avary wrote and directed the science fiction film Mr. Stitch for Syfy, then The Sci-Fi Channel.
+In 1995, Avary wrote and directed the science fiction film Mr. Stitch for Syfy, then The Sci-Fi Channel.
 Loosely a modern take on Frankenstein, the film features Wil Wheaton, Rutger Hauer, Nia Peeples, and Ron Perlman.